-- Climate/Temperature: As most plants prefer a temperature between 60–80°F, it's important to keep an eye on how hot or cold it gets around your hydroponic garden.
+- Climate/Temperature: As most plants prefer a temperature between 60–80°F, it's important to watch how hot or cold it gets around your hydroponic garden.
 Sometimes you'll need to protect it from the heat generated by your grow lamps or a nearby radiator.
 Other times you'll need to protect them from falling temperatures in the winter, even though they're indoors.

 What is nutrient film technique (NFT)?

-Nutrient film technique (NFT) is an active hydroponics system where water containing dissolved nutrients is pumped into a grow tray, so that those nutrients can be absorbed by plants as the water passes through their roots.
+Nutrient film technique (NFT) is an active hydroponics system where water containing dissolved nutrients is pumped into a grow tray so that plants can absorb those nutrients as the water passes through their roots.
 That water is then drained into a lower reservoir to be eventually pumped back through the grow tray.

 What's the Difference Between Hydroponics, Aquaculture, and Aquaponics?